samandeveloper/React-Projects/faq/README.md

-## Meme Generator:
+## Frequently Asked Questions:
-#### Please see the deployment of this project here: https://meme-generator-app-react.netlify.app/
+#### Please see the deployment of this project here: https://frequently-asked-questions-react.netlify.app/
 #### The site is written in React